adn94/music-logger-docs/docs/agb.md

 (4) The App serves specifically for the *documentation of played music*, the analysis of playlists, and the avoidance of song duplications.

-(5) Music recognition is performed automatically via external music recognition interfaces (APIs), specifically utilizing *Shazam technology*.
+(5) Music recognition is performed automatically via external music recognition interfaces (APIs), utilizing technologies such as *Shazam and ACRCloud*.

 (6) The average recognition accuracy of the App is *approx. 80%*.
 A complete or error-free recognition of all played songs is technically not possible.